marksweiss/sofine/README.rst

     data = runner.get_data_batch(data, data_sources, data_source_groups, data_source_args)

-All three calling styles return the same data set. ``sofine`` data sets map arrays of single attribute key/attribute value pair JSON objects of data to string keys.
-So here, we have the key "AAPL," with all the attributes retrieved from Yahoo!
-Finance and the Google Search API combined in a JSON object associated with the key.
+All three calling styles return the same data set. ``sofine`` data sets map string keys to arrays of attributes, which are Python dicts.
+By default, these are returned as JSON to stdout. ``sofine`` also ships with support for CSV, and you can write your own data format plugins (more on that below).

+Here is an example retrieved using included data retrieval plugins: the key "AAPL," with all the attributes retrieved from Yahoo!
+Finance and the Google Search API combined.

 ::